fivetran/dbt_facebook_ads/README.md

 ```
 ## Step 3: Define database and schema variables
 By default, this package runs using your destination and the `facebook_ads` schema.
-If this is not where your Facebook Ads data is (for example, if your Facebook Ads schema is named `Facebook_ads_fivetran`), add the following configuration to your root `dbt_project.yml` file:
+If this is not where your Facebook Ads data is (for example, if your Facebook Ads schema is named `facebook_ads_fivetran`), add the following configuration to your root `dbt_project.yml` file:

 ```yml
 vars: